Multinomial Link Models: Algorithms and Comparison Study

-On the contrary, our algorithms work fine with strictly positive fitted probabilities for all the 1000 bootstrapped datasets, which imply feasible parameter estimates for all cases.
-For the cases when SAS or R package {\tt VGAM} still works, the fitted models obtained by our algorithms essentially match the results based on SAS or R (more technical details are provided in Section~\ref{sec:existing_issue_subsection} of the Supplementary Material).
+On the contrary, our algorithms work fine by providing strictly positive fitted probabilities for all the 1,000 bootstrapped datasets, which imply feasible parameter estimates for all cases.
+For the cases when SAS or R package {\tt VGAM} still works, the fitted models obtained by our algorithms essentially match the results based on SAS or R (more technical details are provided in Appendix~\ref{sec:existing_issue_subsection}).